Last updated March 11th, 2019.

 The Singapore dollar nonetheless fell from recent highs of 1.20 against the U.S. dollar to 1.45 in early 2017.
 That’s a significant depreciation of more than 20%.

-Keep reading to learn more about one of Asia’s best currencies – at least until very recently – and why you might want to consider owning some.
+Keep reading to learn more about one of Asia’s best currencies – at least until very recently – and why you might want to consider owning some Singapore dollars.

-A robust economy directly helps a nation’s currency too.
-The good news is that both the Singapore dollar and Singapore itself have an established history of growth.
+A robust economy directly helps a nation’s currency.
+The good news is that both the Singapore dollar and Singapore itself enjoy an established history of growth and stability.

-Most readers are probably familiar with Singapore’s story.
+Most readers are likely familiar with Singapore’s story.
 In the 1800s, they were a British colonial backwater infested with malaria and filled with opium dens.
-Today, they have the third highest GDP per capita on earth.
+Today, Singapore boasts the sixth highest GDP per capita on earth.

-Singapore has also kept up their impressive growth rate, despite becoming a developed country long ago.
-The city-state’s economy averaged annual GDP growth of 5.4% since the start of this decade.
+Singapore has kept up a rather impressive growth rate despite becoming a developed country decades ago.
+The city-state’s economy averaged annual GDP growth of 5.4% since 2010.

 Now, compare that to 2.1% in the United States and barely over 1% in the European Union.

-This record spanning many years wasn’t without occasional hiccups.
+This record-breaking growth (considering Singapore is a fully developed nation) wasn’t without occasional hiccups.
 Every economy has problems.
 However, Singapore’s long-term trends are very clear.

-Despite recent weakness, anyone who held onto Singapore dollars since the beginning of the 21st century is now sitting on gains in excess of 20% against the Euro and U.S. dollar.
+Despite recent weakness, anyone who held onto Singapore dollars since the beginning of the 21st century is now sitting on gains exceeding 20% against the Euro and U.S. dollar.

-Once you consider other factors like strong export numbers and Chinese capital flight, a bullish case for Singapore’s dollar is clear.
+Once you consider other factors like strong export numbers and Chinese capital flight towards areas outside of Beijing’s influence, a bullish case for Singapore’s dollar is clear.

 Forex markets are a zero-sum game for the most part.
-One currency’s performance largely depends on others.
+A single currency’s performance largely depends on the movement of others.

 Because of this, let’s take a look at the two most commonly traded currencies: the U.S. dollar and Euro.

 The United States is going through a period of rate hikes for the first time since the 1980s.
-As a result, bond yields and the U.S. dollar began plummeting.
-These trends should continue if the Federal Reserve follows through with its rate hike plans.
+As a direct result, bond yields and the U.S. dollar began plummeting.
+Those trends should continue if the Federal Reserve follows through with its rate hike plans.

-Last year, the European Union lost its second largest member.
-Global confidence in the Eurozone was shaken as a result while respected geopolitical think-tanks are now warning about its inevitable collapse.
+In 2019, the European Union is on track to lose its second largest member.
+Global confidence in the Eurozone is thus shaky while respected geopolitical think-tanks are now warning about its inevitable collapse.

-Meanwhile, other Asian financial hubs can’t compete either.
+Meanwhile, other Asian financial hubs can’t with Singapore compete either.
 Hong Kong’s dollar is pegged against the U.S. dollar.
 The yen is backed by an indebted, weak economy.
-The yuan is stuck between poor export numbers and allegations over currency manipulation.
+The yuan is stuck between poor export numbers, allegations over currency manipulation, and a trade war.

 Most nations hate the very concept of cryptocurrencies and the blockchain technology they’re based on.
 Governments generally consider them a threat to their own system.

-But Singapore is one of the friendliest places in the world toward cryptocurrencies.
+Yet Singapore is one of the friendliest places in the world towards cryptocurrencies.
 They even have a goal of putting the Singapore dollar on blockchain soon.

 Blockchain’s self-correcting, incorruptible nature would help install confidence in the Singapore dollar’s stability.
 Buyers would trip over themselves to buy the first widely-traded, mainstream currency backed by the technology.

-You may or may not believe cryptocurrencies like Bitcoin warrant a price of more than US$10,000.
+You may or may not think crypto assets like Bitcoin warrant a price of more than US$10,000.

 Regardless, the technology behind them is here to stay.
-The first country to adopt blockchain will lead the pack and reap the rewards.
+The first country to adopt blockchain will benefit immensely and Singapore’s dollar leads the pack.

 Skip the Next Western Recession